DeepGraphLearning/MATH60629A_2025A/main.md

 9. [Advanced Analytics with Spark](https://www.oreilly.com/library/view/advanced-analytics-with/9781491972946/).
 O'Reilly.
 Second Edition.
 2017

 ## Acknowledgement
 I thank [Prof. Laurent Charlin](http://www.cs.toronto.edu/~lcharlin/courses/80-629/) for sharing his slides and video capsules with me.
-The majority of the materials of this course are based on the previous editions that have been thaugh by him and [Prof. Golnoosh Farnadi](https://gfarnadi.github.io/).
+The majority of the material of this course are based on the previous editions that have been thaugh by him and [Prof. Golnoosh Farnadi](https://gfarnadi.github.io/).